-1. Upgrade the air intake
+1. Upgrade the Air Intake

-Cold-air intakes help eliminate the sharp bends and restrictive air passages inherent to some stock intakes.
-Abrupt transitions and sharp edges in the intake create turbulence, which leads to power loss.
+Cold-air intakes help eliminate the sharp bends and restrictive air passages of some stock intakes.
+Abrupt transitions and sharp edges in the intake create turbulence, which reduces power.

 As the name implies, cold-air intakes draw cooler air from outside the engine compartment.
-Cooler air is more dense, again resulting in the computer increasing the amount of fuel, helping the engine make more power.
+Cooler air is more dense and oxygen-rich, again resulting in the computer increasing the amount of fuel, helping the engine make more power.

-2. Upgrade the exhaust
+2. Upgrade the Exhaust

-While many stock exhaust systems can handle the added air from an upgraded intake, consider upgrading to a catback exhaust or high-flow catalytic converter, especially if you’ve already modified your engine to make more power.
+While many stock exhaust systems can handle the added air from an upgraded intake, consider upgrading to a cat-back exhaust or high-flow catalytic converter, especially if you’ve already modified your engine to make more power.

 It’s typically designed with larger-diameter parts compared to the stock exhaust, allowing greater airflow.
 Since it includes everything after the catalytic converter, you don’t run the risk of disrupting your vehicle’s emissions system by messing around with the catalytic converter.

 Even so, a stock catalytic converter can restrict airflow and reduce power, making it a prime target for an upgrade.
 A high-flow catalytic converter features larger openings on either end, increasing airflow and power.

-Sometimes called “chips,” performance tuners plug into the diagnostic port.
+Often called “chips,” performance tuners plug into the diagnostic port.
 They modify the fuel and timing maps to increase performance, typically at the expense of fuel economy.
 Some performance tuners can improve fuel economy, though.

 Tuners are especially popular among diesel owners.
 They’re about the simplest upgrade to install available on the market.

-4. Install a boost controller
+4. Install a Boost Controller

 Installing a boost controller allows you to adjust the boost level produced in the intake manifold.
 It’s a good idea to install a boost gauge as well so you don’t overdo it.
-A good rule of thumb is to increase boost no more than 15-20 percent more than the factory setting.
+A good rule of thumb is to increase boost no more than 15-20% over the factory setting.